fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 Those translators SHOULD add the Node Identification Extension Object with the IP Address Sub-Object, as described in {{I-D.ietf-v6ops-icmpext-xlat-v6only-source}}.
 An implementation
-may determine what objects may be appended to a given message based on the destination IP address of the ICMP message that will contain the objects.
+may determine what objects may be added to a given message based on the destination IP address of the ICMP message that will contain the objects.
 Access control lists (ACLs) may be used to filter the destinations to which this information may be communicated.